schauinsland/laravel-splunk-logger/README.md

 - **Captures All Laravel Errors in Debug Mode**:
 Automatically logs all Laravel exceptions and errors to Splunk when the application is in debug mode, providing comprehensive error insights during development.
+Additionally, it is possible and optional to merge the configuration manually if needed.
+For more details, see [Publish Configuration (Optional)](#publish-configuration-optional).

 ## Installation